pypa/pip-audit/README.md

   -r REQUIREMENT, --requirement REQUIREMENT
-                        audit the given requirements file; this option can be used multiple times (default: None) -f FORMAT, --format FORMAT
+                        audit the given requirements file; this option can be used multiple times (default: None) --locked              audit lock files from the local Python project.
+This flag only applies to auditing from project paths (default: False)
+  -f FORMAT, --format FORMAT
                         the format to emit audit results in (choices: columns, json, cyclonedx-json, cyclonedx-xml, markdown)